bingsoup/ticket-to-ride-ai/readme.md

 1. Select the number of players (2-4)
 2. Choose AI agent types for each player
-3. Watch the game play out automatically
+3. Watch the game play out

 ## Project Structure